Province of Pontevedra

-The population of the province is 942,665 (2019), of whom 9% live in the capital, the city of Pontevedra and 28% in Vigo.
+As of 2024, the population of the province is 947,869, of which 8% live in the capital, the city of Pontevedra, and 31% in Vigo.

 Geography

 Pontevedra is cut in two parts by the Lérez River.
 Most of the major tourist attractions in Pontevedra are to the south of the river.
 Pontevedra features many historical buildings, monuments, and churches.

 Much of the Rías Baixas Denominación de Origen (DO) is located in the province.
 The province similarly shares the Atlantic Islands of Galicia National Park with neighbouring A Coruña province.
 This region contains the Galician islands of Ons, Cies, Sálvora and Cortegada.

 Climate

 The province has an oceanic climate with warm and relatively dry summers and cool and very wet winters.